Sports shorts - Salmon Arm Observer

 Bridge results

-The Salmon Arm Duplicate Bridge club meets every Tuesday evening and Thursday afternoon.
-For more info, call 250-833-1935.

-Sunday Nov.
-5: First – Ruth Embree and Michael Clayton; second — Barb and Dave Peterson; third – Peggy Petersen and Carol McGregor; fourth – Doss Burman and Al Christie.

-The bridge club plays every Sunday at 1 p.m. at the Seniors Fifth Avenue Activity Centre and everyone is welcome.
-For more information, call 250-803-5556.
+Results for Nov.
+12: First — Barb and Dave Peterson, second — Lynne Storey and John Parton, third — Carol McGregor and Peter Budda and fourth — Colleen and Brian Luco.
+The bridge club plays every Sunday at 1 p.m. at the Fifth Avenue Senior Centre and everyone is welcome.
+For more information call 250-803-5556.

--Submit your sports event to sports@saobserver.net to have it featured in sports shorts
+The results for the Cedar Heights Duplicate Bridge Club for Wednesday, November 8 are: First – Dan Quilty and Orville Cooper, Second – Garry Oleskiw and Fred Viehoefer and third – Carol Hoffman and Bruce Motherwell.

+The Cedar Heights Duplicate Bridge is a year-round club that meets every Wednesday.
+Doors open at 6:30 p.m. and play starts at 7 p.m.
+All players are welcome.